Daniel Carlsson (rally driver): Biography

-Carlsson came in 2nd at the Swedish Junior Rally Championship in 1998 when he was only 22.
-He went on to compete in the Swedish Rally Championship in 1999, finishing 1st in Group H. In 1999 he finished 2nd again in the Swedish Juniors.
+Carlsson came in second at the Swedish Junior Rally Championship in 1998 when he was only 22.
+He went on to compete in the Swedish Rally Championship in 1999, finishing first in Group H. In 1999, he finished second again in the Swedish Juniors.

-By 2000 he graduated to the WRC and finished 22nd at his home rally of Sweden driving a Toyota.
-The following year in the same event he finished 7th.
+By 2000, Carlsson graduated to the WRC and finished 22nd at his home rally of Sweden driving a Toyota.
+The following year in the same event, he finished seventh.

-At his first Monte Carlo rally in 2002 he promptly came in 4th just off the podium driving a Ford Puma S1600.
-At his home rally of Sweden, driving a Mitsubishi in the group N class, he finished 1st.
+At his first Monte Carlo rally in 2002, Carlsson promptly came in fourth just off the podium driving a Ford Puma S1600.
+At his home rally of Sweden, driving a Mitsubishi in the group N class, he finished first.

-In the 2005 WRC season Carlsson was asked to stand in for Markko Märtin after the Wales Rally GB, in which Märtin's co-driver was killed.
+In the 2005 WRC season, Carlsson was asked to stand in for Markko Märtin after the Wales Rally GB, in which Märtin's co-driver was killed.
 Martin decided to quit for the rest of the season, therefore prompting Peugeot Sport team to hire Carlsson for the remainder of the season.

-At the start of the 2006 season, Carlsson posted his best home result with a 3rd in the Swedish WRC Rally.
+At the start of the 2006 season, Carlsson posted his best home result with a third in the Swedish WRC Rally.
 For the 2006 season Carlsson drove a Mitsubishi Lancer Evolution with co-driver Bo Holmstrand.

 In 2007, Carlsson was caught for drunk driving, had his driving license revoked, and decided to quit his rally career.